-Washington State Apprenticeship and Training Council PO Box 44530 Olympia, WA 98504-4530
+Washington State Apprenticeship and Training Council Department of Labor and Industries PO Box 44530 Olympia, WA 98504-4530

 XII.
 SUBCOMMITTEE:

 Subcommittee(s) approved by the Department, represented equally from management and non-management, may also be established under these Standards, and are subject to the main committee.
 All actions of the subcommittee(s) must be approved by the main committee.